-The museum houses a small but interesting collection of primarily American art.
-There is a good mix of paintings, prints, sketches, glass works, photography and various mixed material pieces.
+The museum housed a small but interesting collection of primarily American art.
+There was a good mix of paintings, prints, sketches, glass works, photography and various mixed material pieces.

-Don’t forget the sculpture garden surrounding the museum and the views of the Tennessee River from the back balcony.
+Don’t forget to check out the sculpture garden surrounding the museum and the views of the Tennessee River from the back balcony.

 Wander the Bluff View Art District

-Next door to the art museum is the most beautiful historic neighborhood that pays homage to the arts.
-There’s an art gallery, coffee shop, bakery and few upmarket restaurants.
-All the buildings have their own historical character but our favorite is the bakery next to the sculpture garden.
+Next door to the art museum was the most beautiful historic neighborhood that pays homage to the arts.
+There was an art gallery, coffee shop, bakery and few upmarket restaurants.
+All the buildings have their own historical character, but our favorite was the bakery next to the sculpture garden.

 On the far side of the neighborhood was a small sculpture garden.
 The sign says they close at 5, though we were told the gates are usually open from dawn to dusk.

-We actually stayed at the inn at the Maclellan House (circa 1889).
+We actually stayed a night at the inn at the Maclellan House (circa 1889).
 With the lovely view of the river, it was a beautiful place to stay.
-Plus, we found it super easy to walk into the city.
+Plus, we found it easy to walk into the city.

-Running straight through the Bluff View Art District is a 13-mile walking trail.
-The trail starts at the Chickamauga Dam, then follows the river into and out of the city before reaching the Incline Railway.
+Running straight through the Bluff View Art District was a 13-mile walking trail.
+The trail started at the Chickamauga Dam, then followed the river into and out of the city before reaching the Incline Railway.

-Part of the trail includes a round trip over the Walnut Street Bridge.
-Built in 1890, the bridge is now for pedestrians and bikes only.
-It makes a lovely stroll over the river to the northern side of the city.
+Part of the trail included a round trip over the Walnut Street Bridge.
+Built in 1890, the bridge is now only open for pedestrians and bikes.
+It made a lovely stroll over the river to the northern side of the city.